 Your wellbeing and COVID-19

-Use a separate bathroom from the rest of the household where possible.
+- Use a separate bathroom from the rest of the household where possible.
 If a separate bathroom is not available, try and use the facilities last, before cleaning the bathroom using your usual cleaning products.
-The bathroom should be cleaned regularly.
+The bathroom should be cleaned regularly and use separate towels.

 In both cases:

-Once you have received the results of your test, please email firstname.lastname@example.org to let us know the result.
+- Once you have received the results of your test, you must email firstname.lastname@example.org immediately, to let us know the result.

-If you have other symptoms it is unlikely that you have COVID-19.
-If in doubt contact NHS 111, use the NHS 111 online symptom checker or the NHS COVID-19 App or consult your GP.
+- If you are unsure about the symptoms contact NHS 111, use the NHS 111 online symptom checker or the NHS COVID-19 App or consult your GP.
 If you are unwell and you do not have COVID-19 symptoms you should follow notify your course team to tell them if you are not able to attend a learning event (read more here: Bucks Learning Partnership Agreement)

 If you test positive for COVID-19:

 If the positive result is a lateral flow test, you must then arrange a follow up PCR test.
 You can use the NHS website or call NHS 119.
 We have the NHS testing centre located in the Workshop building on the High Wycombe campus.
 You can book to attend this centre through the NHS website but you must book in advance before attending.